 Includes the following:

 - If septic arthritis is suspected, the affected joint should be aspirated by an experienced clinician using an aseptic technique.
-Warfarin therapy is a contra-indication for this procedure.
+Warfarin treatment does not contra-indicate needle aspiration.

 - Synovial fluid white cell count and percentage of polymorphonuclear cells may be helpful in patients with monoarticular inflammation and may indicate the need for the treatment of septic arthritis before Gram staining and culture results are available.